 Cost of ISO 45001 Occupational Health & Safety Certification

-In weighing the pros and cons of whether or not an organization should implement the ISO 45001:2018 Occupational Health & Safety (OH&S) standard, one of the main questions that always comes up quite early in the process is: How much does it cost?
-Unfortunately, there is no simple, one size fits all answer to this question.
-Numerous elements are involved in determining the cost of implementing the standard, and it can be quite challenging, sometimes impossible, to nail them down at the beginning of the certification journey.
+In weighing the pros and cons of whether or not an organisation should implement the ISO 45001:2018 Occupational Health & Safety (OH&S) standard, one of the main questions that always comes up quite early in the process is: How much does it cost?
+This depends on several key factors about the company seeking ISO 45001 certification, and there is no one size fits all, however it is estimated at around $4000.
+The pricing equation is determined by the Joint Accreditation Scheme of Australia and New Zealand (JAS-ANZ), which is the governing organisation for ISO certification bodies.

 How much does an ISO 45001 certification cost?

-Familiarizing yourself with the standard’s requirements is the best way to go about obtaining an accurate estimate.
-In this article, we will go over the various factors that come into play in determining your ISO 45001:2018 implementation costs to assist you with your budgeting efforts.
+Requesting a formal quote from us will provide you with an accurate cost of certification to the ISO45001:2018 Occupational Health and Safety Management Systems certification standard.
+As a round figure, it costs SME’s around $4,000 for the ISO 45001 certification.
+In this article, we will go over the cost of certification, as well as explain the various factors that come into play in determining your ISO 45001:2018 implementation costs to assist you with your budgeting efforts.

 What are the different elements that can affect cost?